 Over the last few weeks, we’ve talked about the all-important roles that legal teams play in transforming privacy incident response from chaos into best practice.
 We’ve also explored how privacy and security teams can collaborate effectively to protect your organization’s brand, profit, customers, and more.
 In this post, we’ll explore an often overlooked piece of the incident response puzzle: involving the information technology (IT) team.

-While privacy incident readiness isn’t always a top priority for today’s IT leaders, their teams do play a vital role in incident management.
+While incident readiness isn’t always a top priority for today’s IT leaders, their teams do play a vital role in incident management.
 If you’re a member of a privacy or security team, chances are you’ll set your company up for success by working closely with your Chief Information Officer (CIO) or similar head of IT.
-A collaborative partnership streamlines privacy management program planning, clarifies division of roles and responsibilities, and strongly positions all preparation and response activities.
+A collaborative partnership streamlines incident management program planning, clarifies division of roles and responsibilities, and strongly positions all preparation and response activities.

 - Incident prevention.
 Whereas security and privacy teams care about data privacy and protection, the IT team cares about identifying any infrastructure and data vulnerabilities.
 CIOs are frequently responsible for the organization’s data and for devising best practices for incident prevention and remediation as part of their responsibilities for ensuring business continuity.